 - a.
-This form on paper is provided and must be either filled in and uploaded or upload facility records. - b.
+Upload facility records to the trial or the Facility Files eFDB.
+Alternatively, Freezer Contents Logs in the Facility Files eFDB may be used - b.
 Copies must be certified and the location of the original cited. - c.
 Arrows or brackets indicating the trial-specific entries are helpful to reviewers.